Djaenk/zyBooks-Activity-Completer/README.md

 # zyBooks Activity Completer
-This is a Python script which automatically completes participation activities on the zyBooks platform.
-If a problem is encountered, feel free to create an issue and attach the generated `exception.log` file.
-You may also want to contact me about it, as I don't check this project often anymore.
-The same goes for pull requests, should anybody want to update the script.
+This is a Python script that automatically completes participation activities on the zyBooks platform.
+I no longer maintain this project and don't intend to resolve any issues that arise with the script as the zybooks platform updates.
+However, I will accept any pull requests that implement bug fixes.
+Alternatively, feel free to fork this project.

 ## Requirements
 The Firefox web browser is required to use this script, which can be downloaded at [Mozilla's official site](https://www.mozilla.org/en-US/firefox/new/).
 [Python 3](https://www.python.org/downloads/) must be installed in order to run this script.